datacite/orcid_client/README.md

 * get all works from an ORCID record, including those set to limited access
 * create work in an ORCID record
+* create notification for an ORCID record (needs special permissions)

 ## Requirements